Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 In 2015, Ventura Water partnered with the Water Research Foundation to develop a potable reuse demonstration facility.
-The facility tested advanced treatment on a small portion of the City's tertiary-treated effluent, which provided valuable data on the performance of purification technologies and opportunities for public outreach and education.
+The facility tested advanced treatment on a small portion of the City's tertiary-treated effluent, also known as “recycled water,” which provided valuable data on the performance of purification technologies and opportunities for public outreach and education.

 The Demonstration Facility included a system of multiple barriers (treatment components) and extensive testing designed to prove the concept of potable reuse.
 The Demonstration Facility met all drinking water standards and allowed the public to understand and gain confidence in potable reuse technologies.

 Additionally, Ventura Water has recently partnered with the U.S. Bureau of Reclamation (USBR) to host a second VenturaWaterPure Demonstration Facility at the Ventura Water Reclamation Facility.
 The advanced treatment equipment is being loaned to the City of Ventura free-of-cost from the USBR for up to five years.
 The Demonstration Facility will provide valuable opportunities for water quality testing and community outreach.
 Samples will be analyzed for common parameters (chlorine, pH, turbidity), biological constituents, viruses, pathogens and more.
-It is anticipated that the facility will be available for public tours in Winter 2021.
+The facility is anticipated to be available for public tours soon.

 No. Many communities in California and across the nation are implementing advanced water purification systems similar to the VenturaWaterPure Program.
-Potable reuse is currently being used in Orange County and Los Angeles County.
-Additionally, water agencies in San Diego, Santa Clara Valley, Monterey, Pismo Beach, Las Virgenes, Carpinteria, and Oxnard are planning to implement potable reuse projects in the upcoming years.
+Potable reuse is currently being used in Orange County, Los Angeles County, Monterey, and Oceanside.
+Additional water agencies in San Diego, Santa Clara Valley, Pismo Beach, Las Virgenes, Carpinteria, and Oxnard are planning to implement potable reuse projects in the upcoming years, along with many others.

-The City of Ventura is required by the Tertiary Treated Flows Consent Decree to begin diverting effluent flows from the Santa Clara River Estuary to beneficial reuse by 2025.
+The City of Ventura is required by the Tertiary Treated Flows Consent Decree to begin diverting effluent flows from the Santa Clara River Estuary to beneficial reuse by end of 2027.

 VenturaWaterPure includes several project components including a new advanced treatment facility, an ocean outfall, injection and extraction wells, pipelines, pump stations and more.
-The total capital costs for the program is estimated at $259 million.
+The total capital costs for the program are currently estimated at $259 million.

 On May 17, 2021, Ventura City Council unanimously approved five-year water and wastewater rate increases.
-Beginning July 1, 2021, the average Ventura household will see a $7.76 increase on their monthly bill with similar increases over the next 5 years.
+Beginning July 1, 2021, the average Ventura household may see a $7.76 increase on their monthly bill, with similar increases over the next 5 years.

 Over the course of eight public meetings and nearly a year of deliberation, the Water Commission, in partnership with City staff and a third-party financial consultant, underwent an extensive water and wastewater rate study to evaluate the City’s water rate tiers, water shortage rates, wastewater rate structure, and financing options for major projects.